Birch bark: Collection and storage

-Removing birch bark from live trees is harmful to tree health and should be avoided.
-Instead, it can be removed fairly easily from the trunk or branches of dead wood, by cutting a slit lengthwise through the bark and pulling or prying it away from the wood.
+Removing birch bark from live trees requires care.
+Removing the inner bark can be fatal to the tree.
+Preferably, it can be removed fairly easily from the trunk or branches of dead wood by cutting a slit lengthwise through the bark and pulling or prying it away from the wood.
 The best time for collection is spring or early summer, as the bark is of better quality and most easily removed.

 Removing the outer (light) layer of bark from the trunk of a living tree may not kill it, but probably weakens it and makes it more prone to infections.
 Removal of the inner (dark) layer, the phloem, kills the tree by preventing the flow of sap to the roots.